jensonp/project-steam-engine/backend-deep-dive-fixed.md

 // After 1000 calls: cache holds 1000 closures, each retaining a large Buffer
 ```

-**In the backend**: The `similarityIndex` Map is the largest in-memory structure (~50MB).
+**In the backend**: The `similarity​Index` Map is the largest in-memory structure (~50MB).
 It is loaded once and never grows, so it is not a leak.
-However, if a future caching layer were added to `SteamService` without eviction, it would exhibit this growth pattern.
+However, if a future caching layer were added to `Steam​Service` without eviction, it would exhibit this growth pattern.

 #### 21.3.3 Unbounded Cache Growth